philipturner/home-built-stm/README.md

 | Carbide Bit + Aluminum | 35800 RPM     | 2400 mm/min      | 2394 mm/min     |

 If I use the ratio RPM / (mm/min) = 15, I can use any possible spindle speed.
 I'll start with a conservative 3000 RPM and 200 mm/min, and drill a hole ~3 mm deep.
 Due to drift in the Z axis, the actual depth might vary by 1 mm.

+---

+The first tests of CNC aluminum have mixed results.
+I milled a hole just fine.
+But when I did a slotting operation, I horribly damaged the end mill.
+It's very scratched up now, with a white coating that can't be brushed off.
+The aluminum failed to form chips, and it's now extremely sharp bits of material sticking out of the billet.
+Probably a health hazard, because they're sharp and impossible to remove.

+G-code files are uploaded to `Models/CNCFiles`.
+They are `example7.FNC` and `example8.FNC`.

+I wanted to double check that this isn't a steel billet.
+I used my AirPods case as a magnet to test.
+The case adheres strongly to the steel housing of the CNC machine.
+I could not feel any magnetic force on the billet.
+That means it's either aluminum or titanium.
+I've at least ruled out steel.

+The approach used to test wood is not appropriate for aluminum.
+I'll try again, going in from the corner with a perpendicular cut (25% RDOC).
+And I'll reduce the cut length from 70 mm to 20 mm.
+I'll use the same billet as before.
+I'll swap the end mill for a fresh, identical copy of the destroyed one.